Now Open: 2026-2027 Innovation Grants

 Apply for an Innovation Grant

-The ISH Foundation invites grant applications to apply for Innovation Grants program which embodies the I’m Still Here Principles that enhances the lives of people living with dementia (PLWD).
-This year's grant cycle starts on July 1, 2025 and ends on June 30, 2026.
+Thank you so much for reaching out and for your interest in The I'm Still Here Foundation Innovation Grants Program.
+The Foundation invites grant applicants to apply for an Innovation Grant which embodies the I’m Still Here Principles that enhances the lives of people living with dementia (PLWD).

 Important Dates